nikhilraghava/tensorflow-tut/linear-regression-model/README.md

   <img src="https://cldup.com/kVeMFrBnl1.png" style="width: 30%; height: 30%"><br>
 </div>

 In the above formula, `alpha` is the learning rate, the argument of the `tf.train.GradientDescentOptimizer` class.
 This process of updating and calculating the loss happens till the derivative of the loss function is as close to `0` as possible.
-In our case, `m` and `c` are updated independently and simultaneously.
+In our model, `m` and `c` are updated independently and simultaneously.
 This is how gradient descent works.